orclave/orclavelayer/README.md

 Every action your agent takes is logged immutably.
 See the full history of approvals, rejections, amounts, timestamps, and addresses — all in one dashboard.

 ### 🔗 Native DeFi Integrations
-Orclave Layer works across EVM-compatible chains, Solana, and major DeFi protocols out of the box.
+Orclave Layer works across EVM-compatible chains, and major DeFi protocols out of the box.
 No custom adapters required.

 ---